CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager---PTM.md

 At startup, `ptmd` connects to `lldpd`, the LLDP daemon, over a Unix socket and retrieves the neighbor name and port information.
 It then compares the retrieved port information with the configuration information that it read from the topology file.
-If there is a match, it is a PASS, else it is a FAIL.
+If there is a match, then it is a PASS, else it is a FAIL.

 {{%notice note%}}

 PTM performs its LLDP neighbor check using the PortID ifname TLV information.
+Previously, it used the PortID port description TLV information.

 {{%/notice%}}

-## <span id="src-8366745_PrescriptiveTopologyManager-PTM-example" class="confluence-anchor-link"></span><span>Basic Topology Example</span>
+## <span id="src-8363021_PrescriptiveTopologyManager-PTM-example" class="confluence-anchor-link"></span><span>Basic Topology Example</span>

 This is a basic example DOT file and its corresponding topology diagram.
-Use the same `topology.dot` file on all switches and do not split the file per device; this allows for easy automation by pushing/pulling the same exact file on each device.
+You should use the same `topology.dot` file on all switches, and don't split the file per device; this allows for easy automation by pushing/pulling the same exact file on each device\!

     graph G {
         "spine1":"swp1" -- "leaf1":"swp1";